 Fife ADP Annual Report 2019-2020

-Fife ADP Drug related Deaths Report 2019
+Fife ADP Annual Report 2020-2021

-Our 2020 report provides an overview of drug-related death within Fife by examining trends and themes which may be used to influence strategic decision making.
+Our 2022 report provides an overview of drug-related death within Fife by examining trends and themes which may be used to influence strategic decision making.
 It does not replace any internal or external reports completed by any national or local partner organisations.

-Fife ADP Drug related Deaths Report 2020
+Fife ADP Drug Related Deaths Report 2022

 This MAT Standards Implementation Plan has been produced to set out actions being taken in the Fife ADP Integration Authority.
 It is intended to ensure that services in the Integration Authority Area are meeting the standards and the respective criteria for each standard set out in the Drugs Deaths Taskforce Report published in May 2021.